hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-queries.md

 <b><a href="https://hasura.io/learn/graphql/graphiql" target="_blank">Try it out in GraphiQL</a></b>

-## Adding parameters (arguments) to GraphQL queries {#adding-parameters}
+## Adding Parameters (Arguments) To GraphQL Queries {#adding-parameters}

 In most API calls, you usually use parameters. e.g. to specify what data you're fetching.
 If you're familiar with making `GET` calls, you would have used a query parameter.
 For example, to fetch only 10 todos you might have made this API call: `GET /api/todos?limit=10`.

-The GraphQL query analog of this is *arguments* that you can attach to a "field".
+The GraphQL query analog of this is *arguments*, which are key-value pairs that you can attach to a "field" or "nested object".
+GraphQL servers come with a default list of arguments, but you can also define custom arguments.

-### Basic argument: Fetch 10 todos {#basic-argument}
+### GraphQL Query With an Argument: Fetch 10 Todos {#basic-argument}

-This GraphQL query will fetch 10 todos and not all of them.
+This GraphQL query will fetch only 10 todos rather than all of them.

 ```graphql
 query {